 A workshop presenting the results of our study took place on the 15th September.
 The workshop also included panel contributions and presentations from Gambian diaspora, activists, scholars and policy makers (see short Workshop report and programme).

-Judith Altrogge (2017), "Nach dem Regierungswechsel in Gambia paart sich nun Hoffnung mit Ungeduld", BZ-Gastbeitrag in der Badischen Zeitung vom 15.7.2017.
+Judith Altrogge (2017), "Nach dem Regierungswechsel in Gambia paart sich nun Hoffnung mit Ungeduld", Op-Ed Badische Zeitung, 15th July (in German)

-Sebastian Prediger, Franzisca Zanker (2016), “Die Migrationspolitik der EU in Afrika braucht einen Richtungswechsel“, GIGA Focus Afrika, 6, Dezember.
+Sebastian Prediger, Franzisca Zanker (2016), “Die Migrationspolitik der EU in Afrika braucht einen Richtungswechsel“, GIGA Focus Afrika, 6, December (in German)

 April – September 2017